About Italian TPR Agricultural Horses

 Italian TPR Agricultural

-Horses are draught horses, characterized by a heavy frame and great development
+Horses are draught horses, characterised by a heavy frame and great development

 of the muscles and the skeleton, are differentiated into slow heavy draught horses,

 represented by the Belga breed, and fast heavy draught horses,

 represented by the